eerieA/game-qs-grill/docs/README.md

 ```

 There may be an overarching main story connecting different characters' short stories.
 Not sure if for a first game that would be too ambitious.

+## Art: direction

+TBD

+## Engineering

+This project uses Godot.
+Common architecture systemic design principles and patterns are applied.

+I am pretty sure whoever reads this markdown does not care about any engineering details.